Your sex life and testicular cancer

 The operation can damage nerves that control the release of sperm (ejaculation).
 This could affect your sex life and your ability to have children in the future.

-You can still get an erection and have an orgasm.
+You can still usually get an erection and have an orgasm.
 But a side effect of this surgery is dry ejaculation.
 The surgery can make you ejaculate backwards.
 This is called retrograde ejaculation.
 Your semen and sperm go back into your bladder instead of coming out of your penis.

 Before you have surgery your doctor will talk to you about sperm banking.